wireapp/reminder-app/README.md

 - Delete reminders

 > [!IMPORTANT]
-> As of now, the bot only supports a maximum of 5 active reminders per group, and recurrent reminders are supported only up to 5 repetitions.
+> As of now, the bot only supports a maximum of 5 active reminders per group.

 ## Getting started